 After deciding on measurements, and knowing we wanted each screen slat to be 1 inch apart, we calculated how much 1×4 we’d need.
 Once we had the final height (14 pieces of 1×4, each an inch apart), we cut the four pieces of 2×4 to height.

 (Yes, that’s a diaper and a package of wipes in my purse.
-Times have changed.)
+Times have changed my friends.)

 Next I gave each piece a quick sand using my random orbit sander.
 Then I wiped the whole lot down and stained everything using the Varathane wood stain in Kona.
 I also drilled pocket holes in one of my 2x4s to create the main corner support (but didn’t attach them yet).